cs10/sp15/checkoffs.md

 ## Due: 02/06/15 at 10:59:59 AM

-* Question: Why are booleans important?
+* Why are booleans important?
 What are some of the booleans we have access to in Snap! and what do they do?
-* Question: What is the difference between if and if-else blocks?
+* What is the difference between if and if-else blocks?
-* Question: What is a script variable useful for?
+* What is a script variable useful for?
 How do we initiate a script variable?
-* Question: Show the code for the is _ between _ and _? block.
+* Show the code for the is _ between _ and _? block.
-* Question: For the Leap Year example, explain which code was easiest to read and which code was easiest to debug.
+* For the Leap Year example, explain which code was easiest to read and which code was easiest to debug.

 </div>